thiloplanz/jmockmongo/README.md

 Only very few commands and queries are implemented.
 This is very much a work in progress, and progress only happens on demand (which at the moment is just me when I need to improve test coverage of my projects).

-## Port 2307
+## Database server port

 Early versions of jmockmongo listened on the same default port used by MongoDB (port 27017).
 That was convenient, because you did not have to configure the Mongo client being tested at all.

 However, it was also quite risky, because it made it easy for automated tests to accidentally connect to (and possibly damage) real databases, especially since MongoDB allows connections without passwords, usually listens (via mongos) on each application server's localhost, and will serve queries against non-existing databases and collections quite happily.

-So instead, jmockmongo now listens on port 2307.
+So instead, jmockmongo now selects any available server port and binds to that.
+You have to query it for which port that is after it has been started:

+    MockMongo mock = new MockMongo();
+    MongoURI uri = mock.getMongoURI();
+    // or
+    int port = mock.getPort();

+As an alternative, you can also explicitly specify any port you want:

+    MockMongo mock = new MockMongo(2307);

 ## Example